 Elizabeth Karsch (b.
 1980, New York, NY) is a visual artist, writer, mother and teacher based in Sag Harbor, NY.
 She received a Bachelor of Science in Studio Art, with a minor in Art History, from Skidmore College (2002) and studied at Studio Art Centers International in Florence, Italy.
-Karsch was a member of the Bonac Tonic Art Collective, which revitalized the East End’s contemporary art scene in the early-2000s, and her work has been exhibited at Queens Museum, Parrish Art Musem, Guild Hall, and independent galleries in the Hamptons, Los Angeles, Florida and New York City.
+Karsch was a member of the Bonac Tonic Art Collective, which revitalized the East End’s contemporary art scene in the early-2000s, and her work has been exhibited at Queens Museum, Heckscher Museum, Parrish Art Musem, Guild Hall, and independent galleries in the Hamptons, Los Angeles, Florida and New York City.

 Madison Fender Photo